ericbmerritt/blog/_posts/2011-12-05-team-development-with-git.md

 If any of these steps fail the Reviewer pushes back on the original Developer to make changes and finish the work.
-This may take several iterations depending on the quality of the Developer writing the code. *That is completely fine*.
-This is normal development, we are engineers not code monkeys and we want to get the code as right as reasonably can.
+This may take several iterations. *That is completely fine*.
+This is normal development, we are engineers and we want to the code to be as well engineered and maintainable as possible.
 The above steps are the *minimal* steps that need to be done ensure this standard.
 Sub-par code should never make it into Canonical simply because the developer is annoyed with the process or the or timelines are tight.
 You invariably pay more in the long run by giving in to these pressures then you gain in the short run.

 Once the change is reviewed and accepted the reviewer signs off on the code.
 Yes, we expect the Reviewer to put his name on it and take